bhmdev/tictactoe/README.md

 **Tic Tac Toe**

 **Description**
-This application allows a person to play Tic Tac Toe.
+This Single Page Application(SPA) is a functional Tic Tac Toe game which allow the user to play an unlimited amount of games, track the amount of games played.

 **Important Links**